Design and environment

 The Alzheimer's Society also produces The Alzheimer's Society's guide to the dementia care environment which provides 'instrumental guidance and advice on how care home providers can improve the quality of life and care for people with dementia by following simple design rules and principles'.

-Pods are literally pop up reminiscence rooms and work by turning any care space into a therapeutic & calming environment.
+Rempods are literally pop up reminiscence rooms and work by turning any care space into a therapeutic & calming environment.
 No need for decoration.
 Simply pop up or down, when needed.